Chapter 1: Cuts

 Stephanie lost her breath seeing him stare back at her.
 Her mouth dropped from shock.
 It felt like a dream seeing him finally awake—finally looking at her with those calm eyes.

 “Jin-Jinwon?”
 Stephanie stuttered with a smile.
 However, he did not respond and Stephanie immediately assumed the worst.
 “Do you… remember me?”

 Although unaware of his current situation, Jinwon was still able to understand her words.
 He stared at her trying to find an answer.
 Who was she?
 Her voice sounded familiar like a popular song of the past.
-Her face, though swollen and abused with tears, looked beautiful to him.
+Her face, although swollen and abused with tears, looked absolutely beautiful.
 She must have been someone in his life for his heart felt comfortable just staring at her, but not a memory or even a name came to mind.
 He tried to reply in any way he could but his sore throat did allow him to speak.
 His nerves were too stiff that he helplessly could not move any part of him.
-All he could do was faintly squint his eyes for a second with his eyebrows struggling to furrow along as an answer.
-Then his eyes suddenly felt sore and he closed it.
+All he could do was faintly squinted his eyes for a second with his eyebrows struggling to furrow along as an answer.
+Then his eyes suddenly felt sore from being exposed to light, so he closed it.